 - Check the total price – some of the rental outlets charge extra for things like pedals and larger batteries for electric bike while others don’t.
 Make sure you look at the total cost of the rental with everything you want to compare prices between outlets.

 - Shop around – not all bike hire outlets stock all frame sizes so you might need to shop around to find an outlet with the frame size you need.
 As an example, a friend of ours needed an XS frame size and there was only one outlet that stocked that particular size for hire.

 - Speak to your hotel – if you are staying at one of the many cycling hotels in the Pyrenees, have a chat with them about bike hire.
-Many have partnered with local bike hire outlets and will be able to assist you with your requirements.
+Many have partnered with local bike hire outlets and will be able to assist you with your requirements and offer a discount.